Mazda2: First generation (DY; 2002)

-The second-generation Demio was redesigned in August 2002.
-The Demio name continued in Japan, while for export markets Mazda dropped the 121 nameplate and other names in favor of "Mazda2".
-Since its debut, the 2 has been well received by the market, pushing its Japanese domestic sale to as far as seventh place.

 Mazda developed the model from the B-segment Ford B3 platform, which is shared with the fifth-generation Ford Fiesta along with components such as suspension design.
 The development of the model was led by chief engineer Kiyoshi Fujiwara, which also oversaw the development of the B3 platform at Ford's European R&D. Production of the car for European market was consigned to the Almussafes Ford plant in Valencia, Spain since 20 January 2003.

 All models are equipped with ABS and EBD, and stability control was optional.
 An innovative feature offered in Japan is e-4WD, a hybrid car-type system which uses an electric motor to power the rear wheels of this front wheel drive vehicle when needed.
 In the Demio, this system is used only as a traction aid, not for increased fuel economy as in most other vehicles.

 There is also a big difference in floor pan and pedal box.
 The European-exclusive version of Mazda2 (DY) uses a pedal box directly sourced from Ford Fiesta, with their own 4x108 bolt pattern instead of 4x100.

 Three trim levels were available in Japan are Cozy, Sport and Casual.

 In Europe, trim levels were S, TS and TS2.
 The TS and TS2 were renamed Antares and Capella in 2004.
 The Japanese 1.3 and 1.5 gasoline engines are not available, but Ford's 1.25-liter 16-valve Sigma engine is used, and Mazda's 1.4 and 1.6 gasoline, plus Fords 1.4 TDCi diesel are offered but called 1.4 CDTi by Mazda.

 In New Zealand, the Mazda2 was sold with a 1.5 ZY-VE straight-four engine.

 In 2004, Mazda introduced the Verisa in Japan.
 The Verisa is based on the Demio/Mazda2 but was targeted further upmarket.